 Athens is the most expensive place to live in Greece.
-Mercer's 2022 Cost of Living Survey places the capital 126th out of 227 listed cities, similar to Belfast or Wellington but cheaper than other European capitals like Lisbon, Rome or Madrid.
+Mercer's 2022 Cost of Living Survey places the capital 126th out of 227 listed cities, similar to Belfast or Wellington but cheaper than other European capitals such as Lisbon, Rome or Madrid.
 On the mainland, basic amenities should be cheaper than on the Greek islands.

 Cost of accommodation in Athens

-Accommodation prices in Greece are on the rise, and Athens is no exception.
-Rental costs in Athens are estimated to be 29 percent higher than in Greece's next largest city, Thessaloniki.
 Renting or buying a home will be the highest cost for expats in the capital.
 That said, it's worth knowing that foreigners who invest above a certain threshold in Greek property can apply for residency on that basis.

 Cost of transport in Athens

 Unlike the rest of the country, Athens boasts a metro and a tram network, both of which are reliable, convenient and cost-effective.
-Greece's bus network is its primary form of public transport, and is generally safe and affordable.
+Greece's bus network is its primary form of public transport and is generally safe and affordable.
 There are, however, sporadic strikes in the major cities, and these can bring the bus network to a halt.

 Cost of education in Athens